Alabama vs. Maryland: Odds, spread, over/under - NCAA Tournament Second Round

 Alabama vs. Maryland: Odds, spread, over/under and other Vegas lines - NCAA Tournament Second Round

-The No. 1 seed Alabama Crimson Tide (30-5) try to earn a trip to the Sweet 16 in an NCAA Tournament Round of 32 matchup against the No. 8 seed Maryland Terrapins (22-12) on Saturday at Legacy Arena at BJCC, starting at 9:40 PM.
+The No. 1 seed Alabama Crimson Tide (30-5) take on the No. 8 seed Maryland Terrapins (22-12) with a Sweet 16 spot in the South Region of the bracket on the line on Saturday at Legacy Arena at BJCC.

-In this article, you will check out the spread and odds across multiple sportsbooks for the Alabama vs. Maryland matchup.
+In this article, you can see odds and spreads for the Alabama vs. Maryland matchup across multiple sportsbooks.

 Alabama vs. Maryland Game Info